marcw/MarcWWurstBundle/README.md

-# Würst bundle.
+# Wurst bundle.

-Prints a nice würst to your shell.
+Prints a nice wurst to your shell.

 ## Contributing

-If you got some nice würst ascii art, feel free to contribute ;)
+If you got some nice wurst ascii art, feel free to contribute ;)

 ## Credits